tkareine/jquery-mu/README.md

 simplicity and ease-of-use.
 If you like some parts of the collection, just grab it and possibly even modify it to your particular needs.

 The collection is divided into modules.
-Besides jQuery 1.3, the only dependency each module requires is the core module of the collection, `jquery.mu.js`.
+Besides jQuery, the only dependency each module requires is the core module of the collection, `jquery.mu.js`.

 The modules are located under the `lib` directory.

+Mu is compatible with jQuery 1.3.2 and 1.4.

 Queue
 -----